MD Program

 • Medical school faculty and staff dedicated to student success

-The University Park Curriculum integrates basic and clinical sciences with health systems science and health humanities.
+The University Park regional campus integrates basic and clinical sciences with health systems science and health humanities.
 An additional focus on rural community engagement and experiential, trans-professional learning makes State College a uniquely robust setting for your undergraduate medical education.

 Curriculum Highlights